coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 [![](../../static/images/guard.png)](../../static/images/guard.png)

-The five steps - G.U.A.R.D - to address AI security are:
+The five steps - G.U.A.R.D - to address AI security as an organization are:

 1. **Govern**
   Implement [AI governance](/goto/aiprogram/) including arranging [compliance](/goto/checkcompliance/).
 Agree on responsibilities, know what is going on, implement policy, [education](/goto/seceducate/), etc.